Not-Cameron-Inc/SafePi-embedded/README.md

 ```
 git clone https://github.com/Not-Cameron-Inc/SafePi-embedded.git
 cd SafePi-embedded
+python3 -m venv venv # make virtual env
+source venv/bin/activate
 pip install -r requirements.txt
 ```
+IMPORTANT: Do not skip creating the python virtual environment.
+We will use it later for the startup service that runs as root.
+We'll point it directly to where these binaries are in the venv because pip does not install system winde.
+Virtual environments are also a great way to manage you dependencies.

 ### Run BLE Server
 To startup a BLE server, run this command from your repo's home dir: